Bombozaur666/Dialog-System/README.md

 Project made to learn how to dialog system works.

-Dialog language is `polih`, so not everyone will be able to use this propely ;).
+Dialog language is `polish`, so not everyone will be able to use this propely ;).

 It is dockerised because nlu library `pyjsfg` will work only on Linux system.
 I wanted to work on it on every system, not specyfied.